flybywiresim/docs/docs/fbw-a32nx/feature-guides/hoppie.md

 {==

-Before a Notification request is sent, a check-in via voice mandatory, otherwise will the request be rejected.
+Before a Notification request is sent, a check-in via voice is mandatory, otherwise the request will be rejected.

 ==}